 7. Cochlear implants have improved the lives of many people

 Adam Kissiah, a former NASA instrumentation engineer, devised and developed cochlear implants in the mid-1970s.
 He spent his lunch breaks and other free time at Kennedy Space Center's technical library studying how to apply engineering principles to improve hearing.

-Kissiah was driven to develop the device by his frustration with his own poor hearing.
-He had been the recipient of three failed corrective surgeries to remedy the problem.
+Kissiah was driven to develop the device because of his poor hearing.
+He had received three failed corrective surgeries to remedy the problem.

 His research and development took around three years to complete, and in 1977 he received a patent for his cochlear implant.
 Traditional hearing aids of the time simply amplified sounds for the patient, while Kissiah's device actually improved hearing.

-His cochlear implants were able to select speech signal information and convert them into electrical impulses in the patient's ear.
+His cochlear implants could select speech signal information and convert them into electrical impulses in the patient's ear.
 It effectively bypasses the patient's natural hearing apparatus to send electrical impulses directly from the auditory nerve to the brain.

 Since its invention, the lives of more than 320,000 patients, including those who have been deaf since birth, have been vastly improved by receiving corrective implants.